redmondmj/HyperVServer2019/README.md

   - `Enable-PSRemoting`
   - `Enable-WSManCredSSP -Role server`

-Client Machine (Windows Server 2019 Host):
+### Host Machine (Server 1 - Host):

-If not already installed, Install HyperV Manager (only the manager!) using Powershell: win+x>Programs And Features>Turn Windows Features On or Off>Hyper-V>Hyper-V Management Tools Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All Add your Hyper-V server to the hosts file via Powershell as admin
+- If not already installed, Install HyperV Manager (only the manager!) using Powershell: win+x>Programs And Features>Turn Windows Features On or Off>Hyper-V>Hyper-V Management Tools
+  - Or via Powershell `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All` Add your Hyper-V server to the hosts file via Powershell as admin
 Add-Content -Path C:\Windows\System32\drivers\etc\hosts -Value "`n192.168.0.101 `HYPERVMATT"